open-telemetry/community/CONTRIBUTING.md

-Any contributed third-party code must originally be Apache 2.0-Licensed or must carry a permisive software license that is compatible when combining with Apache 2.0 License (e.g. BSD or MIT license).
+Any contributed third-party code must originally be Apache 2.0-Licensed or must carry a permisive software license that is compatible when combining with Apache 2.0 License.
+At this moment, BSD and MIT are the only [OSI-approved licenses](https://opensource.org/licenses/alphabetical) known to be compatible.

 If you make substantial changes to the third-party code, _prepend_ the contributed third party file with OpenTelemetry's copyright notice.